 - ✓ Eligibility: Any 4-H member interested in learning more about pecans and the pecan industry may prepare an exhibit. - ✓ The exhibit shall consist of an educational exhibit that will fit a 3' wide x 3' deep area.
 It must be free-standing with sides attached.
-A notebook should be included in the display.
-Each county may have one exhibit in each class. - ✓ The exhibit should provide information about the pecan industry such as history, importance to state, health benefits & nutrition, uses, production, processing, storage requirements or other topics pertaining to pecan. - ✓ The exhibit should increase the public awareness of the importance and impact of the specific sector of the pecan industry.
-The notebook should include any involvement the exhibitor has had with teaching others, giving talks or demonstrations, preparing pecan foods, planning programs, producing pecans, field trips, etc. - ✓ The notebook may be typed or handwritten and should include pictures. - ✓ Awards furnished by the Oklahoma Pecan Growers Association.
-1st place entries should be available to display at annual OPGA meeting in June the following summer. - Criteria for judging: 30 points completeness of educational lesson; 30 points public appeal; 40 points notebook.

-19. Jr. Division (ages 9-13)

-20. Sr. Division (ages 14 and over)
+A notebook should be included in the display. - ✓ The exhibit should provide information about the pecan industry such as history, importance to state, health benefits & nutrition, uses, production, processing, storage requirements or other topics pertaining to pecan. - ✓ The exhibit should increase the public awareness of the importance and impact of the specific sector of the pecan industry.
+The notebook should include any involvement the exhibitor has had with teaching others, giving talks or demonstrations, preparing pecan foods, planning programs, producing pecans, field trips, etc. - ✓ The notebook may be typed or handwritten and should include pictures. - ✓ Criteria for judging: 30 points completeness of educational lesson; 30 points public appeal; 40 points notebook. - 19.
+Jr. Division (ages 9-13) - 20.
+Sr. Division (ages 14 and over)